J.D., Emory University, with honors

 Tyler Dutton is an associate in the Electronics Group.
 His practice focuses on inter partes review proceedings and patent prosecution, and his technical background includes communications, MEMS devices, graphics processing, semiconductors, and digital healthcare.

-Mr. Dutton is also a contributing author of Patent Office Litigation, Second Edition, published in 2017, the book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
+Tyler is also a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw, the book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.

 Tyler received his J.D., with honors, from Emory University School of Law, where he was a managing editor for the Emory International Law Review.
 During law school, Tyler worked as an extern in the global patents group of a Fortune 100 company, gaining valuable experience in patent portfolio management, freedom to operate opinions, and the needs of in-house counsel.
 He also worked with the Emory Law Volunteer Clinic for Veterans, co-authoring an amici curiae brief to the U.S. Supreme Court.